A Holistic Approach to Library Staff Health and Wellness

 BLOSSOM: Free Virtual Symposium

-And please join us March 24, 25, and 26, 2021, for BLOSSOM - Building Life-long Opportunities for Strength, Self-Care, Outlook, Morale, and Mindfulness.
+And the recordings are now available for the March 2021 online symposium, BLOSSOM - Building Life-long Opportunities for Strength, Self-Care, Outlook, Morale, and Mindfulness.
 A free virtual symposium for library staff focused on their health and wellness, from the Network of the National Library of Medicine.

-This three-day virtual symposium will bring together experts on morale, invisible services, vocational awe, burnout, and self-care in libraries.
-The symposium will provide library staff at all levels, including management, with key takeaways to improve library staff's health and wellness.
-This event is open to all library staff regardless of employment status and to library science students.
+This three-day virtual symposium brought together experts on morale, invisible services, vocational awe, burnout, and self-care in libraries.
+The symposium provided library staff at all levels, including management, with key takeaways to improve library staff's health and wellness.
+This event was open to all library staff regardless of employment status and to library science students.

 Swarbrick, M. (2006).
 A wellness approach.
 Psychiatric Rehabilitation Journal, 29(4), 311–314. https://doi.org/10.2975/29.2006.311.314